 - imposing conditions for the issuing of licenses, such as a one-way door policy, that would stop patrons entering a licensed bar or club after a certain time.

 Within the policy there can be local variation to reflect specific issues for specific parts of the community.

-We have spent many months developing a local alcohol policy (LAP) which will govern the sale, supply, or consumption of alcohol within our region.
+We have spent many months developing a LAP which will govern the sale, supply, or consumption of alcohol within our region.

-On 13 May 2014, our Regional Strategy and Policy Committee considered the draft LAP and decide whether it can be released for public consultation.
+On 13 May 2014, our Regional Strategy and Policy Committee considered the draft LAP and decided to release it for public consultation.